 Rocket League players will be familiar with the Error Code 58 issue since it's been seen on PC and consoles as well.
 This is something you'd see when failing to connect to a server.
-The description from Psyonix is that Error Code 58 is “No Reservation.
-No reservation found” which simply means your game is having trouble connecting to games.
+The description from Psyonix is that Error Code 58 is “No reservation found” which simply means your game is having trouble connecting to games.

 There are three main causes for this issue which all relate to there being an issue with online play:

 - User is playing with an outdated version of Rocket League

 This is usually a simple problem to fix.
 However, you may need to try several of these methods.
 Another crucial thing to check is the official Rocket League servers.
 If those are offline due to maintenance or update then you will be unable to connect to games.